-On this course, which is unavailable anywhere else, you'll gain a practical and academic understanding of intellectual property (IP) crime and illicit trade.
+On this unique course, which is not available anywhere else, you'll gain a practical and academic understanding of intellectual property (IP) crime and illicit trade.

-The credits earned on this course are academically recognised and can contribute towards full degree courses.
+What you'll learn on this course prepares you for work or further study in this area.
+The credits you'll earn are academically recognised and can contribute towards full degree courses.

 - Mode of study: Distance learning